pau-lo/Deep-Q-Network-for-Atari-Gamess/README.md

 and instead of `--game` just type any other name you would like to try.

 ## Credits
 Credit for the vast majority of code here goes to Kee Hyun Won.
-I just adjusted the code for my environment and the new tensorflow deprecated variables.
+I just adjusted the code for my environment and for the new tensorflow deprecated variables.